andreimerlescu/igo/README.md

 by a pull request from the `develop` branch.
 The `develop` branch is protected and can only be merged into by a pull request from the `feature/*` branch.
 The `feature/*` branch.
 Additionally, you can use `hotfix/*` branches to fix bugs in the `master` branch.

+## Why

+Why build an installer of Go in Go?
+Because, why not?
+All jokes aside...

+I wanted to put myself in a development environment that I couldn't do test driven development in natively, and come up with a way to do test driven development using automation and DevOps.
+Afterall, I am a DevOps architect =D.

+If you need to use Go on a system, installed as system service, don't use `igo`; its made for your `$HOME` environment running as a non-privileged user.
+You don't require `sudo` permissions to use `igo` or install multiple versions of Go on your system.